Kavithma-Thushal/Smokey-Effect-Cursor/README.md

 A visually dynamic **smokey trail cursor** effect using HTML, CSS, and JS.
-This project creates a smooth, fluid-like trail that follows the mouse, mimicking a smoky visual effect — perfect for creative portfolios, landing pages, or interactive web experiments
+This project creates a smooth, fluid-like trail that follows the mouse, mimicking a smoky visual effect — perfect for creative portfolios, landing pages, or interactive web experiments.

 ## 🛠️ Tech Stack